OBX-Labs/The-Summer-The-Rattlesnakes-Came-iOS/README.md

 # The-Summer-The-Rattlesnakes-Came-iOS

+> :warning: This is the archived version of the code from before I started migrating to iOS 17+.
+Do not use this branch or merge into any other branch.
+This branch is stale and for reference purposes only.

 This program developed as part of the Poetry for Excitable [Mobile] Media, using the NextText architecture for interactive and dynamic texts. <br/>
 Project lead: Jason Edward Lewis. <br/>
 Technical Lead: Bruno Nadeau. <br/>